Welcome to Toronto Metropolitan University!

 Note that your legal name on your student record will continue to be used for external purposes and on all official university documents such Official Transcripts and Graduation Awards.

 All incoming students must apply for their free OneCard using the online OneCard application portal.
-Once your application is approved, you can pick up your OneCard by visiting the Kerr Hall West (KHW) Lower Gym between August 29 and September 16.
+Once your application is approved, you can pick up your OneCard by visiting the Kerr Hall West (KHW) Lower Gym between August 28 and September 8, 2023.
+After those dates, you will need to visit the Onecard office in POD 48 to get your OneCard.

 TMU students are automatically covered for extended health and dental insurance coverage.

-- Full-time students are covered under the RSU Health and Dental Plan, external link, opens in new window, and annual fees are included on your tuition fees statement.
-Contact: firstname.lastname@example.org
+- Full-time students are covered under the TMSU Health and Dental Plan (external link, opens in new window) , and annual fees are included on your tuition fees statement.
+Contact: email@example.com

-- Part-time students are covered under the CESAX Health and Dental Plan, external link, and annual fees are included on your tuition fees statement.
-Contact: CESAX, external link
+- Part-time students are covered under the TMAPS Health and Dental Plan (external link, opens in new window) , and annual fees are included on your tuition fees statement.
+Contact: TMAPS: Book a Digital Appointment (external link, opens in new window)

-If you are covered by another plan, you may apply to opt-out by the deadline, and receive a refund for the RSU or CESAX Health and Dental Plans.
-Visit the applicable RSU Health and Dental Plan, external link, opens in new window or CESAX Health and Dental Plan, external link websites for opt-out information and deadlines.
+If you are covered by another plan, you may apply to opt-out by the deadline, and receive a refund for the TMSU or TMAPS Health and Dental Plans.
+Visit the applicable TMSU Health and Dental Plan (external link, opens in new window) or TMAPS Health and Dental Plan (external link, opens in new window) websites for opt-out information and deadlines.